kkososki/kkososki/README.md

 - 👋 Hi, I’m @kkososki
 - 👀 I’m interested in Python, Java, C++, HTML, CSS and some NoSQL
-- 🌱 I’m formally studying Environmental and Software Engineering, though programming I learn all by myself...
+- 🌱 I’m formally studying Environmental and Software Engineering
-- 😅 I'm currently trying to find an internship kind of job
+- 😅 I'm currently trying to find an internship in software development
 - 📫 E-mail me: kkososki@gmail.com or find me on Instagram or Twitter: @kkososki

 <!---